 The equations in \cref{eq:decoding}, however, are not the only approach. \textbf{Input-feeding} is another popular approach that is, perhaps, standard at this point \cite{Luong2015EffectiveAT}.
 Input feeding refers to the setting where the architecture designer additionally feeds the attention weights into the update for the decoder's hidden state.
 This yields the recursion

 where $\bar{\cc}_{i-1} = \NN(\dech_{i-1}, \cc_{i-1} )$.
 Note that this requires that $\decU \in \mathbb{R}^{d_h \times (d_e + d_s)}$.
 This is the architecture discussed in \newcite[\S 3.1]{bahdanau+al-2014-nmt}.
 In contrast to the architecture above, this architecture has attention weights that do depend on previous attention weights due to the feeding in of the context vector $\cc_i$.
-See \newcite{cohn-EtAl:2016:N16-1} for an attempt to incorporate structural biases into the manner in which the attention distribution is influenced by previous attention distributions.
+See \newcite{cohn-EtAl:2016:N16-1} for another attempt to incorporate structural biases directly into the attention mechanism such that the attention distribution is influenced by previous attention distributions.